Harish-Gokul/Markdown-Viewer-Back-End/README.md

 node index.js
 ```
 I have not included node_module folder, so `npm i` can install all the dependencies that i have used in my project
-`npm index.js` will start the server in port 3000
+`node index.js` will start the server in port 3000

 Software Required
    - Node js